 The fact that a Betta fish can survive in hell does not mean it wants its home to be a waste-ridden hell.
 For your Betta to thrive and show its attractive colors, it needs to live in an accommodative ecosystem with pure air and fresh food.

-Some well-meaning but uneducated pet lovers also buy into this survivor-myth hence also neglect to take care of their Betta fish, keeping them in small unfiltered tanks.
+Some well-meaning but uneducated pet lovers also buy into this survivor-myth and inadvertently neglect to take care of their Betta fish, keeping them in small unfiltered tanks.

-They also do not change the water regularly to the point it develops a pungent smell.
+They also do not change the water until it develops a pungent smell.

 However, this is not the newcomer’s fault as they weren’t given better advice in the pet store.

 Plus, in small fish tanks, the water gets contaminated very quickly.

-Perhaps, this is the most important role an aquarium filter plays for the well-being of fish.
+Perhaps, this is the most important role an aquarium filter plays in the well-being of fish.

 These bacteria neutralize the waste of the Betta by converting it to non-lethal organic compounds.
 Said waste would otherwise degrade to toxic Ammonia or Nitrite in the aquarium water which quickly builds up to lethal levels for the fish unless lowered on time.

 In smaller tanks where water volume is limited, it’s absolutely crucial to provide as much bed for beneficial bacteria as possible.
-That’s because the harmful chemicals can pollute the tank’s water in a matter of hours if there’s not enough bacteria.
+That’s because the harmful chemicals can pollute the tank’s water in a matter of hours if there are not enough bacteria.